 Regular meetings of the Board of Trustees are generally held quarterly, while special meetings are called when necessary.
 Before each meeting, Trustees are furnished with an agenda and background materials relating to matters to be discussed.
-During 2012, there were four regular meetings of the Board of Trustees.
-All Trustees participated in at least 75% of the Board meetings and their applicable committee meetings of the Board of Trustees.
+During 2013, there were four regular meetings of the Board of Trustees.
+All Trustees participated in all of the Board meetings and their applicable committee meetings of the Board of Trustees, other than Robert F. McCadden, who was elected to the Board of Trustees in December, 2013.
 It is our policy that Trustees are expected to attend the Annual Meeting of Shareholders.
-All Trustees attended the 2012 Annual Meeting of Shareholders.
+All Trustees attended the 2013 Annual Meeting of Shareholders.

 Our Governance Guidelines provide that the Board of Trustees shall hold, in accordance with a schedule determined by the Nominating & Governance Committee, executive sessions where non-management Trustees (i.e., Trustees who are not our officers, but who do not otherwise have to qualify as "Independent Trustees") meet without management participation (except as otherwise specifically requested by the non-management Trustees).
-The Independent Trustees met without management participation in March, 2012.
+The Independent Trustees met without management participation in December, 2013.
 The Lead Trustee is currently Miles L. Berger.
 Interested parties may communicate directly and confidentially with the Lead Trustee or with the non-management Trustees of the Board of Trustees as a group by writing to that person at Universal Health Realty Income Trust, c/o Secretary, Universal Corporate Center, 367 South Gulph Road, King of Prussia, PA 19406.